junxit/us-congress-bills-110/metadata.md

 - Sen. Sessions, Jeff [R-AL] (S001141)

+## Committees (1)

+- Senate — Energy and Natural Resources Committee

 ## Actions

 - 2007-08-02 — Introduced in Senate
 - 2007-08-02 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-11-08 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-282.
+- 2008-01-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-304.
+- 2008-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-304.
+- 2008-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 656.